 Certain medical providers are permitted under state law to assert liens on amounts paid on personal injury claims.
 A lien is a legal claim for reimbursement, which in the context of a medical lien on a personal injury matter, is a claim for reimbursement of medical bills.
 The medical bills at issue in a lien should only be those incurred in connection with the treatment of an injury you sustained as a result of the accident.
 Subrogation is the process of seeking reimbursement for the lien amounts.

 It is important to note that, regardless of whether there is a lien or not, your medical providers may still seek to enforce and collect of any debts you owe them after a lawsuit is settled.
-However, a lien provides additional rights and priority in payment to medical providers who hold a lien because liens must be satisified when the claim is settled.
+However, a lien provides additional rights and priority in payment to medical providers who hold a lien because liens must be satisfied when the claim is settled.

 Medical provider liens are only legally enforceable if they comply with applicable state law.
 The Kansas hospital lien statute details the Kansas requirements (see K.S.A. § 65-406) for hospital liens in Kansas.
 The Missouri medical lien statute details the Missouri lien requirements for medical providers in Missouri (see Mo.
 Rev. Stat.
 430.225 et. seq.)
 These requirements are briefly summarized below.

 Kansas Hospital Lien Statute